offspot/kiwix-hotspot/README.md

 install pip dependencies: `pip3 install -r requirements.txt`

-show help: `python3 ideascube_raspberrypi_installer -h`
+show help: `python3 piboxinstaller -h`

-show catalog: `python3 ideascube_raspberrypi_installer -c`
+show catalog: `python3 piboxinstaller -c`

 build your image with for example

-* an image of 5GiB with wikiquote.en: `python3 ideascube_raspberrypi_installer -z wikiquote.en -r 5`
+* an image of 5GiB with wikiquote.en: `python3 piboxinstaller -z wikiquote.en -r 5`

-* an image of 5GiB with wikiquote.en written to the sd card: `python ideascube_raspberrypi_installer -z wikiquote.en -r 5 -s dev/sdX`
+* an image of 5GiB with wikiquote.en written to the sd card: `python piboxinstaller -z wikiquote.en -r 5 -s dev/sdX`

   warning: you need write priviledge for the device